jackiehjm/stx-docs/doc/source/deploy_install_guides/index.rst

 Supported release
 -----------------

-StarlingX R5.0 is the most recent supported release of StarlingX.
+StarlingX R5.0.1 is the most recent supported release of StarlingX.

+Use the R5.0 Installation Guides to install R5.0.1.

 .. toctree::
    :maxdepth: 1